Nur35982/CO2-Emissions-Prediction-Challenge---ML-Olympiad-2024/README.md

 ---

 ## 📈 Results

 - **Leaderboard Rank**: Secured **22nd place** out of numerous teams, showcasing our capability in tackling real-world environmental challenges.

+### 🧠 Model Details

+To address the forecasting task, we developed and evaluated several time-series models:

+- **ARIMA (AutoRegressive Integrated Moving Average)**
+  - Classical statistical model used to establish a baseline and analyze temporal trends.

+- **LSTM (Long Short-Term Memory)** Neural Network
+  - Leveraged deep learning to capture long-term dependencies in multivariate time series.
+  - Employed `MinMaxScaler` for data normalization.
+  - Network architecture included:
+    - **LSTM layers** to model sequence data.
+    - **Dense layers** for output mapping.
+    - **Dropout layers** to prevent overfitting and improve generalization.

+These models were trained on historical data (2000–2020) and used to generate predictions for CO2 emissions per capita for 2030.

+---

+## 🔍 Insights

+- Incorporating both economic and environmental indicators helped improve the model’s ability to understand emission trends.
+- LSTM models outperformed ARIMA in capturing complex temporal patterns in high-dimensional datasets.

+---

+## 📫 Contact

+For more information, collaboration, or access to the project code, feel free to reach out to **Team NSU_Sickle**.